24. New Life in Boston

 It’s a little known fact personal fitness trainers, who may be actively personally training their clients, don’t necessarily have any certification, or training themselves to do so.
 I learned this when I accidentally became a personal trainer myself.

 When I went to the gym, I asked to talk to “the person in charge here,” such as the club manager.
 I didn’t want to deal with the aggressive membership sales staff.
-By reputation gym sales people are parasitic breeds of unrelenting snake oil salesmen with limited license in price negotiation anyway.
+By reputation gym membership salespeople are like unrelenting snake oil salesmen with limited license in price negotiation anyway.
 Why bother with that?
 I needed the club manager.
 However, I was informed the club manager wasn’t at the club that day, but the Fitness Manager, Mike, who had equal discretion and authority, was available to see me.
-I was reluctant, but agreed to meet with the substitute.
+I was reluctant but agreed to meet with the substitute.

 Mike ushered me into his office and asked what he could do for me.
 I started my reply by relaying the deficiencies of various facets of the gym and was curious to know if there were plans in place for improving them.
 He asked if I was well versed with gym equipment and workout regimens.
 I let him know that I had participated in high school and college sports and consequently had spent a fair amount time doing mandatory training exercises in and out of the gym.
 He then inquired as to which sports I had played and where I had played them.
 Shortly after my somewhat (read: very) embellished reply, I found myself defending my alma mater as he ribbed me about some of my university’s notorious standing rivalries.